AdamMashaka/SIM_Alert/readme.md

 ## Introduction

 The Data Security Alert System is designed to help users register their SIM card details securely, including capturing and storing fingerprint data.
-Additionally, the system includes a machine learning model for recognizing plant diseases from images.
-This project leverages advanced machine learning techniques to ensure data security and accurate disease detection.
+Additionally, the system includes a machine learning model for recognizing unauthorized access to data.
+This project leverages advanced machine learning techniques to ensure data security and accurate detection of unauthorized access.

 ## Features

 - **User Registration**: Register users with their SIM card details and fingerprint data.
 - **Fingerprint Capture**: Capture and store fingerprint images securely.
-- **Plant Disease Recognition**: Upload plant images and get predictions for potential diseases.
+- **Unauthorized Access Detection**: Detect and alert when someone accesses data in the database.
 - **Database Management**: Store and manage user data securely using SQLite.

 ## Installation